ehayes2000/ticket/README.md

 # ticket
-Perfect is the enemy of done.
-There's some messy code in here but the foundations are strong and the website is up.
+A small exploration of Go and with Vue.
 Read about it [here](https://ehayes.page/posts/zero-to-production/).